rizinorg/book/src/analysis/code_analysis.md

 the one specified by name as an argument, `aff` to readjust the function after analysis changes or function edits, `afu <address>` to do the resize and analysis of the current function until the specified address.

-Apart from those semi-automatic ways to edit/analyze the function, you can hand craft it in the manual mode with `af+` command and edit basic blocks of it using `afb` commands.
+Apart from those semi-automatic ways to edit/analyze the function, you can handcraft it in the manual mode with `af+` command and edit basic blocks of it using `afb` commands.
 Before changing the basic blocks of the function it is recommended to check the already presented ones:

 ```